Atlanta Dog Bite Lawyer

-Whether it is emergency room treatment, X-rays, surgery, medication or ongoing therapy, all past and future medical costs are compensable items of damages.
-Medical records, hospital bills and medical experts can help assess these damages.
+Whether it is emergency room treatment, X-rays, surgery, medication, or ongoing therapy, all past and future medical costs related to the injury are included items of damages.
+Medical records, hospital bills, and medical experts help us assess the damages.

 Pain and Suffering

-Although it is difficult to put a dollar value on physical suffering, we can help to assess the proper amount by relying on photos, witness statements and other evidence.
+Although it is difficult to put a dollar value on physical suffering, we can assess the proper amount by relying on photos, witness statements, and other evidence.

 Emotional Distress and Counseling